Jump back to chapter selection.

 such that

-The Gaussian approximation is in both representations only valid, if N01.
+The Gaussian approximation is in both representations only valid if N01.
 The coherent state is neither an eigenstate of N^ nor eiϕ^.
 But for both the distributions are well localised around the corresponding mean values, N0 and ϕ0.
 The uncertainty relation is obtained by considering the deviations from the mean values,

 compatible with a commutation relation of the form [N^,ϕ^]=i.
+(The exact value depends on how Δϕ is defined for a periodic variable).

 9.7.3 Phonons in an Elastic Medium